Ranagol/webpage-template/readme.md

 The aim with this app was to create an MVC php webpage, but only with the use of vanilla php code and composer packages (so no framework was allowed).

-Used technologies: PHP, Boostrap, Composer, Docker.
+Used technologies: PHP, bootstrap, Composer, Docker.

 Soooo...
 This has the next features: